ART & IMAGE: INTERVIEW

 “If you look at what all the major religions are trying to get at, I think they are basically trying to communicate the fact that the whole of humanity has a shared soul”

-I can remember that I really wanted to paint light when I was a teenager.
-I loved watercolour painting and I always wanted to paint the luminosity of the sky, and I suppose that's still what I wanted to paint, really.
-In a way, all the light pieces I create on beaches or in a mountain landscape are contemporary reworkings of a 19th century landscape paintings – once I had begun making the lightworks I realised they were in some way contemporary re-workings of seascapes or sunset paintings in the tradition of Turner or Caspar David Friedrich.
-I'm always innately thinking of how to make that kind of image and activate that sensation or feeling where the luminosity of the sky carries you off into the heavens, or transmits a sense of eternity.
-There is a sense of the transcendence of nature in those paintings by Friedrich, or the god in nature.
-I think that's why I put so many of my light poem works in those kinds of landscapes and make them look the way they look.
+I definitely wanted to be an artist from the age of thirteen, and I was obsessed with painting watercolours of landscapes and sunsets as a teenager – very traditional British 19th century watercolours of landscapes, also with calligraphy and lettering.
+I always wanted to paint the luminosity of the sky, and I suppose that's still what I wanted to paint, really.
+In a way, all the light pieces I create on beaches, or in a mountain landscape are contemporary re-workings of seascapes or sunset paintings in the tradition of Turner or Caspar David Friedrich.
+I'm always innately thinking of how to make that kind of image and activate that sensation where the luminosity of the sky carries you off into the heavens, or transmits a sense of eternity.
+I think that’s why I put so many of my light poem works in those kinds of landscapes.

 There is an undefined spirituality in the work, where does that stem from – what would you say are your core spiritual beliefs?

-Well, I believe in universal freedom and kindness, really.
-I don't believe in nation states.
-I don't actually believe in any of the things that separate us – including the identities that supposedly separate us.
 I know this might sound like a rather idealistic thing to say, but I believe that human beings have one shared soul.
-If you look at what all the major religions are trying to get at, I think they are basically trying to communicate the fact that the whole of humanity has a shared soul, and that when we sit together in peace that soul the human soul glows and grows and becomes an incredibly powerful entity.
-I think that's what they're talking about when they speak about God.
-I believe it’s far more likely that we have one human soul than it is that there's a separate God outside of us, and discovering a sense of that is what's important to me in my work.
-It’s about discovering the magic in the mundane, and the sacred that lives in the everyday because we tend to forget that to be living on this blue-skied planet as it spins through space and hurtles into a fragile future is intensely thrilling and frightening and even slightly supernatural.
+If you look at what all the major religions are trying to get at, then I think it’s clear they may be trying to communicate that the whole of humanity has a shared soul, and that when we sit together in peace that soul glows and grows and becomes an incredibly powerful entity.
+I think that’s maybe what they’re really talking about when they speak about God.
+I believe it’s far more likely that we have one human soul than it is that there’s a separate God outside of us, and discovering a sense of that is what’s important to me in my work.
+It’s about discovering the magic in the mundane and the sacred that lives in the everyday, because we tend to forget that to be living on this blue-skied planet, as it spins through space and hurtles into a fragile future, is intensely thrilling and frightening, and even slightly supernatural, in all it’s unlikely magic.

 “It’s about discovering the magic in the mundane, and the sacred that lives in the everyday”